gabrielfalcao/bose/doc/plugins/other.rst

-Third-party bose plugins
+Third-party psychoacoustics plugins
 ------------------------

-Visit http://bose-plugins.jottit.com/ for a list of third-party bose plugins compatible with bose 0.9 through 0.11.
+Visit http://psychoacoustics-plugins.jottit.com/ for a list of third-party psychoacoustics plugins compatible with psychoacoustics 0.9 through 0.11.
 If you have released a plugin that you don't see in the list, please add it!